An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research

 \subsubsection{Prototype}

-XDC design constraint files are provided for prototyping on the NewAE Technology CW305 Artix FPGA Target board, specifically designed for power analysis and fault injection attacks against hardware cryptographic functions~\cite{NewAE_specCW305}.
+XDC design constraint files are provided for prototyping on the NewAE Technology CW305 Artix FPGA Target board, specifically designed for power analysis and fault injection attacks against hardware cryptographic functions \footnote{More information on NewAE Technology CW305 Artix FPGA Target available at \href{https://rtfm.newae.com/Targets/CW305\%20Artix\%20FPGA} {https://rtfm.newae.com/Targets/CW305\%20Artix\%20FPGA}.}.
 The CW305 board mounts a BGA socket that can accommodate any chip from the AMD Artix-7 mid-range FPGA family, which is the most widely adopted in academic and industrial research, including the security and cryptography fields~\cite{NIST_IR8413}.
 The proposed SoC fits into AMD Artix-7 50 chips, which pack 32600 look-up tables~(LUT), 65200 flip-flops~(FF), 120 digital signal processing~(DSP) blocks, and 75 36kb blocks of block RAM~(BRAM), and larger ones from the same family.
-Simulation of the virtual prototype is supported by the AMD Vivado EDA toolchain.